abrooks11/orbi/README.md

-# Color Palette Chrome Extension
+# Orbi - Color Palette Extractor

-## Description
+## Overview

-A Chrome extension that helps you extract and display color codes from web pages.
-This tool makes it easy for designers and developers to identify and collect color information from any website.
+Orbi is a Chrome extension designed to instantly extract and visualize color palettes from any webpage.
+Whether you're a designer seeking inspiration or a developer analyzing a site's color scheme, Orbi makes capturing color codes effortless.

 ## Features

-- Extracts color codes from the current web page
-- Displays colors in an easy-to-view palette format
-- Shows both color preview (as orbs) and corresponding color codes
-- Real-time color extraction while browsing

-## Installation

-1. Clone this repository
-2. Open Chrome and navigate to `chrome://extensions/`
-3. Enable "Developer mode" in the top right corner
-4. Click "Load unpacked" and select the extension directory
+- **Automatic Color Detection:** Extracts all unique colors from webpage elements including backgrounds and borders
+- **Visual Color Palette:** Displays colors as elegant circular swatches with their corresponding RGB codes
+- **One-Click Copy:** Simply click any color to copy its code to your clipboard
+- **Smart Color Sorting:** Colors are organized by hue for intuitive browsing (ROY G BIV order)
+- **Real-Time Extraction:** Colors update automatically when you navigate to new pages
+- **Clean Interface:** Minimalist design that focuses on the colors themselves

-## Usage
+## How to Use

-1. Click on the extension icon in your Chrome toolbar
+1. Click the Orbi icon in your Chrome toolbar
-2. The popup will display a palette of colors found on the current page
+2. View the extracted color palette in the popup window
-3. Each color is shown as a circular preview with its corresponding color code
+3. Click any color to copy its RGB code
+4. See "Copied!" confirmation when successful

+## Technical Architecture
+- Content Script: Scans DOM elements and extracts computed styles
+- Background Service Worker: Manages data flow between content and popup
+- Popup UI: Displays interactive color palette with smooth animations

 ## Project Structure
 ```
-chrome-extension/
-├── manifest.json
+├── manifest.json      # Extension configuration
-├── popup.html
+├── popup.html         # Popup interface structure
-├── popup.js
+├── popup.js           # Popup logic and interactions
-├── content.js
+├── content.js         # DOM color extraction
-├── background.js
+├── background.js      # Message broker
+├── style.css          # UI styling
+└── images/            # Extension icons
+    ├── icon-16.png
+    ├── icon-32.png
+    ├── icon-48.png
-└── style.css
+    └── icon-128.png
 ```

-## Technical Details

-- Uses Chrome's Scripting API for content script injection
-- Implements message passing between content scripts and background scripts
-- Features a responsive popup UI with flexbox layout
-- Handles color extraction and display in real-time

-## Development

-To modify or enhance the extension:

-1. Make changes to the relevant files
-2. Reload the extension in `chrome://extensions/`
-3. Test changes on various websites

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.

+**Development Guidelines**

+- Maintain the existing code style
+- Add comments for complex logic
+- Test on multiple websites before submitting
+- Update documentation as needed

+## Roadmap

+- [ ] Add hex and HSL color format support
+- [ ] Export palette to various formats (CSS, JSON, Adobe Swatch)
+- [ ] Color grouping and duplicate detection
+- [ ] Custom color naming
+- [ ] Dark mode support

 ## License
+MIT License

+## Author
+Created with ❤️ by abrooks11